 Dr. Lee is a board-certified psychiatric nurse practitioner.
 She holds a Bachelor of Science Degree in Nursing, a Bachelor of Arts Degree in English, and Doctor of Nursing Practice Degree, all from Fairfield University.
 As a psychiatric provider, Dr. Lee has a strong passion for working with patients struggling with depression, anxiety, eating disorders, and/or addiction.
 She has previous experience working in community-based mental health, as well as at partial- hospitalization and residential treatment centers specializing in eating disorders and substance-use disorders.
 Dr. Lee takes a holistic, integrative, and comprehensive approach to treatment, often implementing mindfulness and positive psychology techniques in her work.
 She has completed extensive research in the use of mindfulness-based group work for the treatment of disordered eating and the promotion of positive body image.
 Dr. Lee is a member of the American Psychiatric Nurses Association and American Academy of Eating Disorders’ Advocacy and Communications Committee.
 She is currently in the process of obtaining certification and designation as a Certified Eating Disorder Specialist (CEDS), Certified Addictions Advanced Practice Registered Nurse Practitioner (CARN-AP), and Certified Functional Medicine Practitioner (CFMP) and diplomate through the American Clinical Board of Nutrition.

-Keren is a Licensed Master Social Worker (LMSW) who received her Masters in Social Work (MSW) from Bridgewater State University in Bridgewater, MA.
+Keren is a Licensed Clinical Social Worker (LCSW) who received her Masters in Social Work (MSW) from Bridgewater State University in Bridgewater, MA.
 Keren is a Certified Clinical Trauma Specialist through The International Association of Trauma Professionals.
 Keren is trained in Eye Movement Desensitization and Reprocessing (EMDR) and is working towards certification.
 In addition, Keren has received specialized training in utilizing EMDR with complex trauma and dissociative disorders as well as utilizing EMDR with Borderline Personality Disorder.

 Keren has worked in the field of addiction for over 9 years and is an interactive, solution-focused therapist.
 Utilizing techniques from Cognitive Behavioral Therapy (CBT) and Solution-Focused Therapy (SFT), Keren is able to provide support and practical feedback to help her clients effectively address personal life challenges.
 Keren works with each individual to help them build on their strengths and attain the personal growth necessary for their recovery.